 Headache: The most common cause of migraines/headaches can relate to neck complications.
-From spending excessive time looking down at a laptop, desktop, iPad, and even from constant texting, an incorrect posture for extended periods of time can begin to place pressure on the neck and upper back leading to problems that could cause headaches.
-The majority of these type of headaches occurs as a result of tightness between the shoulder blades, which in turn causes the muscles on the top of the shoulders to also tighten and radiate pain into the head.
+From spending excessive time looking down at a laptop, desktop, iPad, and even from constant texting, an incorrect posture for extended periods of time can begin to place pressure on the neck and upper back, leading to problems that could cause headaches.
+The majority of these types of headaches occur due to tightness between the shoulder blades, which in turn causes the muscles on the top of the shoulders to tighten and radiating pain into the head.

-If the source of the headaches is related to a complication of the cervical spine or other region of the spine and muscles, chiropractic care, such as chiropractic adjustments, manual manipulation, and physical therapy, can be a good treatment option.
-Also, a chiropractor may often follow up chiropractic treatment with a series of exercises in order to improve posture as well as offering advice for future lifestyle improvements to avoid further complications.
+If the source of the headaches is related to a complication of the cervical spine or another region of the spine and muscles, chiropractic care, such as chiropractic adjustments, manual manipulation, and physical therapy, can be a good treatment option.
+Also, a chiropractor may often follow up chiropractic treatment with a series of exercises to improve posture and offer advice for future lifestyle improvements to avoid further complications.

-Tension headaches result from straining muscles that cover your skull, or your face or neck muscles.
-They might also occur when the blood vessels that circulates in your mind, face, and open.
-Exercise stress, and medication are a few things that could make your blood vessels open and provide you with a short-term tension headache.
+Tension headaches result from straining muscles that cover your skull or your face or neck muscles.
+They might also occur when the blood vessels circulate in your mind, face, and open.
+Exercise, stress, and medication are a few things that could make your blood vessels open and provide you with a short-term tension headache.

-Headache pain from tension headaches comes on gradually, and after that clears up in a number of hours.
+Headache pain from tension headaches comes on gradually, and after that, it clears up in several hours.
 Just in case your tension headaches are severe or occur, you should see your doctor.
 Most headaches are just a part of life and no cause for concern.

 Should you experience a cluster headache, the pain certainly will occur, and that’s sharp concentrate behind one eye.
-Headache experts attribute these headaches that are sudden and problems using a part of your brain called the hypothalamus.
+Headache experts attribute these headaches to sudden and problems using a part of your brain called the hypothalamus.

-A pounding, deeply or pulsating throbbing aching headache, nausea, and pain which is immobilizing are the main symptoms of migraine headaches.
+A pounding, deep or pulsating throbbing, aching headache, nausea, and pain which is immobilizing are the main symptoms of migraine headaches.
 Other common symptoms may include:

-About 20% of people with migraines experience an aura lasting 15 to 20 minutes in front of the onset of the actual migraine.1,2 The most common aura is visual where people experience blind spots, flashing lights, and glowing zigzagging forms.
-Auras involve other senses, such as for example a tingling feeling or numbness.
+About 20% of people with migraines experience an aura lasting 15 to 20 minutes before the onset of the actual migraine.1,2 The most common aura is visual, where people experience blind spots, flashing lights, and glowing zigzagging forms.
+Auras involve other senses, such as example a tingling feeling or numbness.
 They confuse the migraine victim and may affect speech.

 The list below covers a selection of migraine causes; learn more about what causes migraines in our detailed migraine and headache causes article.

-You will discover a number of migraine triggers.
-And meaning you should consider avoiding food can often triggers migraines:
+You will discover several migraine triggers.
+And meaning you should consider avoiding food that can often trigger migraines:

 Other common migraine triggers include:

-The trigger of a headache is often associated to extreme tension to the neck.
+The trigger of a headache is often associated with extreme tension in the neck.
 The headache may be a consequence of cervical osteoarthritis, a broken disc, or whiplash-type movements that irritates or compresses a cervical nerve.
-The neck’s bony structures (eg, aspect joints) and its delicate tissues (eg, muscles) can give rise to the improvement of a cervicogenic headache.
+The neck’s bony structures (e.g., aspect joints) and its delicate tissues (e.g., muscles) can give rise to the improvement of a cervicogenic headache.

-A cervicogenic headache provides in base and the back of the skull as a steady, non-throbbing pain, sometimes extending downward into the neck and between the shoulder-blades.
-Pain could be felt behind forehead and the brow, although the problem originates in the cervical spine.
+A cervicogenic headache provides in base and the back of the skull as a steady, non-throbbing pain, sometimes extending downward into the neck and between the shoulder blades.
+Pain could be felt behind the forehead and the brow, although the problem originates in the cervical spine.

-Pain usually starts after a sudden neck movements, such as a sneeze.
+The pain usually starts after sudden neck movements, such as a sneeze.
 Along with head and neck discomfort, signs may include:

 Risk facets that will be engaged in headache onset or irritate cervicogenic headaches include: